danghuutoan/album-backend/README.md

 #### MongoDB

-Follow instructions to install and run the latest version of mongodb for your platform in the [MongoDB docs](https://docs.mongodb.com/manual/installation/)
+Follow instructions to install and run the latest version of mongodb for your platform in the [MongoDB docs](https://docs.mongodb.com/manual/installation/) the app is shipped with a docker container for MongoDB, all the configuration is stored in **docker-compose.yml**
 #### npm Dependencies

 Once you have your node environment setup and running, install dependencies by navigating to the root directory and running: